sharkbyte16/BoxManager/README.md

 Version 2
 ----------
 The first version was my first try to make a Linux application.
 It was thrown together without design.
 Version 2 is a complete rewrite with more structured VM management code separated from the GUI code.
-This also allowed to easily change the GUI in the future.
+This also allowed to easily change the GUI to a more modern look.

 Features
 --------